 It's easy to crochet this beautiful crochet shell stitch edging pattern.
-This pattern features instructions for turning corners so that you can use it on a diverse array of different projects, not simply those such as towel edgings where you might only work along one edge.
-You can use this free crochet shell pattern for crocheting blanket borders or for finishing off any other type of project that needs a nice scalloped crochet edging.
+The pattern can be worked as a single row as a decorative edge on towels and pillowcases, but the instructions also included information about turning corners with this edging so that you can work it on many other projects as well.
+For example, you can use this free crochet shell pattern for crocheting blanket borders, adding an organic edge around the whole of a scarf, or for finishing off any other type of project that needs a nice scalloped crochet edging.

 Skill Level: Beginner

-This is a very simple crochet pattern that uses basic stitches, particularly the half double crochet stitch.
-It is a great choice for a beginner to use when adding an edging to a simple afghan or washcloth.
+This is a very simple crochet pattern that uses basic stitches, particularly highlighting the half double crochet stitch.
+It is a great choice for a beginner to use when adding an edging to anything from a washcloth to an afghan.